1 cup grated zucchini, packed, with excess moisture removed with towel

 Preheat oven to 350 degrees Fahrenheit.
-Set out a ramekin and coat the inside with coconut oil or cooking spray.
+Coat a ramekin with coconut oil or cooking spray.

-In a small mixing bowl, add oats, baking powder, cinnamon, sea salt.
+In a small mixing bowl, add oats, baking powder, cinnamon and salt.
 Mix to combine.

 In a separate mixing bowl, mash half of the banana and set aside the other half to use for topping.
 Add the milk and vanilla extract.
 Stir to combine.

 Add the dry ingredient mixture to the wet ingredients.
 Stir to combine.
 Pour the mixture into your ramekin.
-Using the other half of banana, make slices and spread across the top (as shown in photo).
+Slice the other half of the banana and spread across the top (as shown in photo).

-While the oatmeal is baking, prepare the maple pecan topping.
-To a small skillet, add approximately 2 tablespoons of pecans.
+While the oatmeal is cooling, prepare the maple pecan topping.
+To a small skillet, add the pecans.
 Toast over medium-high heat for 5 minutes, stirring often to avoid burning.
-Once fragrant, turn the heat down to low before adding in approximately 1 teaspoon of pure maple syrup and a pinch of sea salt.
+Once fragrant, turn the heat down to low before adding pure maple syrup and a pinch of salt.
 Coat the pecans with the syrup.
 Remove the pecans once shiny and glassy in appearance.

 1 tablespoon olive oil plus additional for griddle

 In a small saucepan on the stovetop, warm milk over medium-high heat.
 Remove milk before reaching boiling and place earl grey teabag into the milk to steep.
-Set aside to cool.
+Set aside to cool completely.